jaspervdj/patat/README.md

 -------------

 `patat` is fairly configurable.
 The configuration is done using [YAML].
-There are two places where you can put your configuration:
+There are several places where you can put your configuration.

+1. For per-user configuration you can use `$XDG_CONFIG_DIRECTORY/patat/config.yaml` (typically `$HOME/.config/patat/config.yaml`) or `$HOME/.patat.yaml`.
-1. In the presentation file itself, using the [Pandoc metadata header].
+2. In the presentation file itself, using the [Pandoc metadata header].
-2. In `$HOME/.patat.yaml`
+    These settings take precedence over anything specified in the per-user configuration file.

 [YAML]: http://yaml.org/
 [Pandoc metadata header]: http://pandoc.org/MANUAL.html#extension-yaml_metadata_block